raiko7/PSMonths/README.md

 	"\\212", "\\200", "\\232", "\\205", "\\237", "\\206", "\\247"
 };
 ```
-Finally, pre-defined holidays of a country are defined in the function `InsertHolidays`:
+Finally, pre-defined holidays of a country are specified in the function `InsertHolidays`:
 ```cpp
 // PSMonths.cpp
 static void InsertHolidays(int year) {